kariannfrank/xmcinter/README.txt

 ###################################################################
 A typical workflow for early diagnostics
-(requires access to the original deconvolution.* and statistic.* files) (assumes running from the <run_directory>/analysis/ subfolder, one level below the directory containing the xmc output files.)
+- requires access to the original deconvolution.* and statistic.* files
+- assumes running from the <run_directory>/analysis/ subfolder, one level below the directory containing the xmc output files
+- for more examples, including using with jupyter notebooks, see the scripts in the scripts/ directory

 # check progress (makes some basic diagnostic figures, including a
 #  current EM map, and prints basic info)